fdrgsp/cali/_dev/____________todo.md

 - fix y axis burst graph + fix burst graph on traces because is not showing the same things...

 - the run option should be updated depending on the position input in the posiotion to analyze widget

+- select black or white background for pyqtgraph

+- fix: titles correlation are too long